 In order to find out which supplements work best for you, Ladder will make you take a short quiz to get a sense of what your fitness goals.
 Once you take this quiz, they’ll recommend a supplement regiment that fits your goals.

 When we did the quiz, we said we were looking for a solution that would help us lose weight.
-Ladder recommend a combination of their Plant Protein and Greens formulas.
+Ladder recommends a combination of their Plant Protein and Greens formulas.

 You have the ability to pick the recommendations that Ladder gives you or make your own choice.
 Either way, once you sign up for a subscription, Ladder will send you a new box every month with the nutrition packets you requested along with a piece of Ladder merchandise.
 You also have the option of buying one-off orders of their packets.